mitar/meteor-method-hooks/README.md

 });

 // You can also pass a dictionary of Objection.<String, Hook> like typical Meteor.methods.
-// The two functions are `MethodHooks.beforeMethods` and `MeteorHooks.afterMethods`.
+// The two functions are `MethodHooks.beforeMethods` and `MethodHooks.afterMethods`.
 MethodHooks.afterMethods({
   resetPassword: function(options) {
     // If the reset password failed, do nothing